Opioid- and Stimulant-related Harms in Canada: Key findings

 Footnote 11

-Based on data available from seven provinces and territories, including British Columbia, Alberta, Saskatchewan, Ontario, New Brunswick, Nova Scotia, and Yukon.
+Based on data available from nine provinces and territories, including British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, New Brunswick, Nova Scotia, Yukon, and the Northwest Territories.

 Return to footnote 11 referrer